NZLouislu/nzmarie-ai-blog/lib/post/en/selling-your-home-new-zealand-step-by-step.md

 layout: post
 title: "Selling Your Home in New Zealand: A Step-by-Step Guide for Homeowners"
 subtitle: "Maximize Your Sale Price with Professional Real Estate Advice"
-description: "Marie Hong's comprehensive guide to selling your home in New Zealand.
+description: "Marie Nian's comprehensive guide to selling your home in New Zealand.
 Learn how to prepare your property, choose the right selling method, and achieve the best possible outcome."
 date: 2024-01-20
-author: "Marie Hong"
+author: "Marie Nian"
 image: "/img/selling-home-guide.png"
 published: true
 tags: